-Step Action 2 Identify a component peak that can be used as the reference.
+Step Action 1 Identify a component peak that can be used as the reference.
 Note: Choose a peak that is well separated from any other peaks.
 This enables the window to be set relatively wide and the system can accommodate a larger drift in retention value.
-Click Identification Settings.
+2 Click Identification Settings.
 Result: The Identification Settings dialog box opens.
-Identification Settings Peak identification Identify peaks on: Absolute retention Window width as C Belative Absolute Reference peak for relative retention Component Window Mindow Mindo 3 Select Relative retention on the Identify peaks on droplist.
+Identification Settings Peak identification Identify peaks on: Absolute retention Window width as C Belative Absolute Reference peak for relative retention Component Window min See "How to identify peaks within a window" below.
+3 Select Relative retention on the Identify peaks on droplist.
 (See "Absolute and Relative window width" below) 4 Scroll down the Component menu and select the component to be used as the reference peak.

 Step Action 5 Type the window width for the reference peak (an absolute value).
 Note: Set the width fairly wide to accommodate a larger drift in the retention value.
-Make sure that there are no other large peaks within the window. • Click OK .
+Make sure that there are no other large peaks within the window.
+Click OK .
 Result: A column for the relative retention is added in the peak table, Ret/Ref.
 The column displays the value of each component relative to the retention value of the reference component.
 This reference component is marked Ref. in the Window% column.
 The Window% column shows the window width for each peak expressed as a percentage of its relative retention value.